rkdarst/scicomp/tut/scip2015/git.rst

 #.
 Preview your changes before committing.
 This is good practice to
    make sure that you know what you are doing.
-Run ``git diff`` to see the differences, and ``git stat`` to see a summary showing that ``README.txt`` is modified.
+Run ``git diff`` to see the differences, and ``git status`` to see a summary showing that ``README.txt`` is modified.

 #.
 Use ``git commit README.txt`` to record the file.